ConnectedLib/course-in-a-box/modules/evaluation/_posts/2002-02-01-evaluation-questions.md

 title: Evaluation questions
 ---

 You probably have some idea of why you are conducting an evaluation.
-For instance, evaluations can directly affect future actions or decisions or change someone’s attitude or way of thinking. **Evaluation questions** transform a vague idea into specific elements that are tied to one or more outcomes and can be measured through assessments.
+For instance, evaluations can directly affect future actions or decisions or change someone’s attitude or way of thinking.<sup>1</sup> **Evaluation questions** transform a vague idea into specific elements that are tied to one or more outcomes and can be measured through assessments.

 All evaluations answer the same three fundamental questions, according to the [CAISE Principal Investigator’s Guide](http://www.informalscience.org/evaluation/pi-guide){:target="_blank"}.